WDI-SEA/react-development-course-materials/06-Applied Practice/02-exploring-documentation-exercise.md

 - What is a synthetic event and how does it compare to regular DOM events?

-- What is a "ref"?
+- What is a `ref`?
 List the pros and cons of using it.

 - Describe one-way and two-way data binding.
 Which model does React use?
 Explain and compare to other popular front-end frameworks.